surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.3.1 =
+= 8.3.1-rc.1 =

 (2020/09/06) Improved the CSS of plugin settings pages.
+Improved the notice reference message when adding Schema Organization, Person, and Place markup.
 Updated the SSO menu and toolbar notification icons.

 = 8.3.0 =